Squad-SOL/express-api-deployment-guide/README.md

     your Heroku credentials when asked.
 Once you log in, if you're prompted to add these credentials to your keychain, say yes. *You will not be able* *to see your password*
-1.  **sign up for mlab at mlab.com** / click link in verification email
 1.  **Credit card information needs to be submitted on heroku** - looks like as long as you don’t MASSIVELY populate your database, you’re credit card will not be charged
 1.  **Make sure you have heroku tool belt installed for MAC**